nickyeoman/phpframework/README.md

 1. Docker is king
 1. Framework should play nice with hugo (Apache settings)
 1. Apache is okay
-1. I went with bash for the automation process for two reasons, one I'm more familiar with it and two it seemed more appropriate when working with containers.
+1. I went with bash for the automation process for two reasons, one I'm more familiar with it and two it seemed more appropriate when working with docker containers.